DataDog/hiring-engineers/answers.md

     - min_collection_interval: 45
 ```

 More information can be found [here on custom metrics and their configuration](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6).
-(Also listed in the reference section below.

 -----
 ## Visualizing Data: